kevinpalm/red_hat_customers/report.md

 cushioning to any of the less certain values, such as the values on the rightmost and leftmost extremes.

-No doubt a lot of kagglers are going to use some an inferential leak model as their first pass, and then estimate the remaining data points with a more sophisticated model.
+No doubt a lot of kagglers are going to use an inferential leak model as their first pass, and then estimate the remaining data points with a more sophisticated model.
 I think that's a very valid approach, as there are still 70,000 remaining points that have disagreeing labels to each side of them.
 I think the other dominant approach will be to create a model that accounts for the leak by "translating" it into the input features.
-Whichever way you approach the problem, the relationship between activity dates and people groups is very important!
+Whichever way the problem is approached, the relationship between activity dates and people groups is very important!

 ### Algorithms and Techniques